Baylex/Citibike/README.md

 ## Additional Analysis:

+For NYC, there were some interesting geographical areas of interest.
+Some trips were outside the main city center.
+Other areas followed the along the river.
+Future analysis would need to include a geographical review.

 ### 1. Ride Starting Locations by Gender
 [Ride Starting Locations by Gender](https://public.tableau.com/profile/julie.pyle2236#!/vizhome/Mod_14_Challenge/Start) Males are more likely to start a trip farther than the main city center of NYC than others.